Developer3027/Developer3027/README.md

 Hello!
 I have have been coding serious for just over a year.
 Back in the day I played around with HTML, XML and CSS, so returning to it and learning all the new things has been a blast!
 React was a challenge but is a great deal of fun.
 Currently, I am learning Java while playing with React, Express, MongoDB, and Okta.

+I use and enjoy VScode as my IDE.
+It has many helpful features right out of the box, that make coding easier and enjoyable.
+One of the things I appreciate about it's design are the extensions.
+I utilize WakaTime to gain a better grasp of how much time I spend on projects and what tech I focus on.
+Here you can see what I have done this week.

 <!--START_SECTION:waka-->
 <!--END_SECTION:waka-->